 “To live in a healthy environment, we must have as many trees as possible so we have taken up this initiative to make sure we plant as many trees as possible through this small initiative, Green Kenya, Clean Kenya,” said Dr. Agarwal.

-Many of the leaders from the Hindu Council of Kenya who were present at the event echoed their sentiments about the importance of planting trees at Kibarani, stating that the area had been an eye sore for many years, and that they are happy to contribute in whatever capacity to assist in its rehabilitation.
+Many of the leaders from the Hindu Council of Kenya who were present at the event echoed their sentiments about the importance of planting trees at Kibarani, stating that the area had been an eyesore for many years and that they are happy to contribute in whatever capacity to assist in its rehabilitation.

 Dr, Agarwal contested the Nyali Parliamentary seat in 2017 but lost in the primaries for Jubilee Party.
-He has been involved in community development projects through hi foundation, Sanjeev Agarwal Foundation, and his eye hospital, Mombasa Eye Hospital & Laser Center.
+He has been involved in community development projects through his foundation, Sanjeev Agarwal Foundation, and his eye hospital, Mombasa Eye Hospital & Laser Center.